-Mild carpal tunnel symptoms primarily affect the hand and
+Mild carpal tunnel symptoms most often affect the hand and

-sometimes the forearm, but they can radiate up to the shoulder.
+sometimes the forearm, but they can spread up to the shoulder.
 Symptoms

 - Numbness or pain in your hand, forearm, or